gladzhang/ART/README.md

 python basicsr/test.py -opt options/apply/test_ART_SR_x3_without_groundTruth.yml
 python basicsr/test.py -opt options/apply/test_ART_SR_x4_without_groundTruth.yml
 ```
+Run the script then you can find the output visual results in the automatically generated folder `results`.

 ### Test on Color Image Denoising
 1. Please download the corresponding testing datasets and put them in the folder `datasets\ColorDN`.
 Download the corresponding models and put them in the folder `experiments\pretrained_models`.